Compare Ireland's Cheapest Electricity Providers with Selectra Today!

 Can I Set up My Own Gas and Electricity as a Tenant?

-Generally speaking, tenants have control over their own gas and electricity bills and therefore the right to set up the accounts in their own name.
-This is especially true when you and your other housemates are renting the property under the terms of a lease agreement for a set period of time.
+Generally speaking, when renting,tenants have control over their own gas and electricity bills and therefore the right to set up the accounts in their own name.
+This is especially true when you and the other tenants are renting the property under the terms of a lease agreement for a set period of time.

 Before moving in, always check the terms of your rental contract and look out for the following details: